phpstan/phpstan/README.md

 and PHPStan's strict checks, you can choose from currently 5 levels (0 is the loosest and 4 is the strictest) by passing `--level` to `analyse` command.
 Default level is `0`.

+There's also **experimental** level 5 that currently enables:

+* Union types (Foo|Bar will be a specified type with checks performed on it instead of mixed)

 ## Configuration

 Config file is passed to the `phpstan` executable with `-c` option: